mattermost/mattermost-developer-documentation/site/content/contribute/more-info/server/developer-setup/windows-wsl.md

     If that's the case, `postgresql.conf` is probably a directory rather than a file, which means the volume wasn't mounted properly, so you are most likely missing some of the configuration changes from step 1 (Linux Subsystem Installation).

 4. If you see an error like `ERROR: for mattermost-postgres.
 Cannot create container for service postgres: status code not OK but 500: {"Message":"Unhandled exception: Drive has not been shared"}`, make sure you enabled file sharing for the drive that contains the `mattermost-server` project.

+5. If you see an error like `go: could not create module cache: mkdir /home/<Linux User>/go: file exists Top-level object must be a mapping`, rename the workspace from step 5 part 2 to not be "go".